-- Solid colored, dark, navy blue full-length cotton pants, or modest cotton shorts or skirts (not sports shorts) that hang no higher than halfway between the knee and the top of the inner thigh. - Skirts and pants should not be faded or have holes, rips, or frayed bottoms. - Blue jeans or pants that appear and look like blue jeans are not allowed (Sweatpants are allowed in PE, but not in homeroom classes).
+- Solid colored, dark, navy blue full-length cotton pants, or knee-length cotton shorts (Bermudas), or shorts with the bear logo (but not other sports shorts), or skirts that hang no higher than halfway between the knee and the top of the inner thigh. - Skirts and pants should not be faded or have holes, rips, or frayed bottoms. - Blue jeans or pants that appear and look like blue jeans are not allowed (Sweatpants are allowed in PHE, but not in classes).